josdem/hugo/content/techtalk/uipath/uipath_orchestrator.md

 <img src="/img/techtalks/uipath/orchestrator1.png">

- Click Next, the Orchestrator IIS Settings step is displayed.
+Click Next, and the Orchestrator IIS Settings step is displayed.

 <img src="/img/techtalks/uipath/orchestrator2.png">

-Make sure your certificate is imported in both Personal and Trusted Root Certification Authorities, you can manage that configuration opening the Manage Computer Certificates located in Control Panel.
-The Application Pool Settings step is displayed.
-Select Custom account and provide your server computer credentials.
+Make sure your certificate is imported in both Personal and Trusted Root Certification Authorities; you can manage that configuration by opening the Manage Computer Certificates located in Control Panel.
+When the Application Pool Settings step is displayed select custom account and provide your server user's credentials.
 Next step is Database Settings.

 <img src="/img/techtalks/uipath/orchestrator3.png">

-In this setup we will have UiPath databases in the same server, but it is recommeded to setup the databases in a different server.
-Also you should choose Windows Integrated Authentication instead of SQL Server Authentication.
+In this setup, we will have UiPath databases on the same server, but it is recommended to setup the databases on a different server.
+Also, you should choose Windows Integrated Authentication instead of SQL Server Authentication.

 [Return to the main article](/techtalk/techtalks)